FudanDISC/DISC-MedLLM/README.md

 ```
 > Please check the setup of `sft.json` before you attempt to start training.

-If you want to fine-tuning our model with other training code, please use the following dialogue format.
+<br>If you want to fine-tuning our model with other training code, please use the following dialogue format.
 ```shell
 <\b><$user_token>content<$assistant_token>content<\s><$user_token>content ...
 ```
+The `user_token` and `assistant_token` we used are `195` and `196`, respectly.
+Which is same as Baichuan-13b-Chat.

 ## Evaluation
 <!-- We compare our model with three general-purpose LLMs and two conversational Chinese medical domain LLMs.
 Specifically, these are GPT-3.5 and GPT-4 from OpenAI, the aligned conversational version of our backbone model Baichuan-13B-Base, Baichuan-13B-Chat, and the open-source Chinese conversational medical model HuatuoGPT-13B (trained from Ziya-Llama-13B) and BianQue-2.
 Our evaluation approach encompasses two key dimensions: an assessment of conversational aptitude using GPT-4 as a reference judge, and a comprehensive benchmark evaluation. -->

 We assess the model's performance from two perspectives to check its capability of providing accuracy answers in single-turn conversations and presenting systematical consultation in multi-turn conversations, respectively.
-1. Single-turn evaluation, we construct a benchmark consisting of multiple choices questions collected from three public medical datasets and evaluate the model's accuracy.
+* Single-turn evaluation, we construct a benchmark consisting of multiple choices questions collected from three public medical datasets and evaluate the model's accuracy.
-2. For multi-turn evaluation, we first construct a small set of high quality consulting cases, and then employ GPT-3.5 play the role of the patient based on the cases, and chat with the model.
+* For multi-turn evaluation, we first construct a small set of high quality consulting cases, and then employ GPT-3.5 play the role of the patient based on the cases, and chat with the model.
 We use GPT-4 to evaluate the model's **proactivity**, **accuracy**, **helpfulness** and **linguistic quality**.

-You can see the evalution set, dialogues generated by each model and scores provided by GPT-4 in `eval` folder.
+You can see the evalution set, dialogues generated by each model and scores provided by GPT-4 in `eval` folder.<br>

 ### Single-turn evaluation
 We utilized the [MLEC-QA](https://github.com/Judenpech/MLEC-QA) and Western Medicine([NEEP]()) 306 multiple-choice question datasets for our evaluation.